Back to the Homepage

 This Website

-The contents were produced by myself, but there is also material owned by third parties or taken in the internet, apparently of public domain.
-In general I applied for authorization to use, which is not always possible.
-In any case is always shown on the author's name and a link to his personal website: if the name of the owner is not present must be considered the author as unknown to me.
+Most contents were created by me and is provided under the CC License "BY-NC-SA 3.0".
+There are also resources that belong to third parties or sourced from the internet, seemingly in the public domain.
+Usually, I requested permission to use, which isn't always feasible.
+In any instance, the author's name and a link to their personal website are always displayed: if the owner's name is absent, the author should be regarded as unknown to me.

-© 2004 - 2024 Nicola Marras Manfredi
+© 2004 - 2026 Nicola Marras Manfredi - IS1EH

 Top Nicola Marras mail address Homepage